daahl/355.674-Removal-and-recycling-in-electrical-engineering-report/markdown/2-introduction.md

 # Introduction

 The following chapter will introduce REEs for individuals who are only vaguely or not at all familiar with them.
+There will be a short introduction to e-waste as well, as recovery of e-waste and REEs are tighly connected.
+The main focus of this report will be on the enviromental aspects and the recycling of REEs.

 ## What are REEs?